[Histonet] Uranyl nitrate disposal

 Uranyl nitrate and Uranyl acetate are routinely used as stains for

-stains in the light microscopy sense).
-Both for sections and negative
+in the light microscopy sense).
+Both for sections and negative stains of

-water.
-The radioactivity is too low to bother about, even for the
+The radioactivity is too low to bother about, even for the safety people

-safety people -- although there are probably some safety offices that
+-- although there are probably some safety offices that regulate UNO3

-regulate UNO3 and UAc they same way they do carbon-14 or
+and UAc they same way they do carbon-14 or phosphorus-32, which are

 >The preferred name for this venerable silver technique is "reticulum